brierley/brierley.github.io/_posts/blog/2015-07-10-Dockerized-Development-Part-I.md

 You should now have both Docker and Meteor installed.
 Next, we'll start with creating a basic Meteor app to walk through the basics of wrapping our app with a Docker container.

+To retrieve the IP address of a running container, enter the following command:

+{% highlight bash %}
+docker inspect <container_name> | awk -F '"' '/IPAdd/ {print $4}'
+{% endhighlight %}

 ### 4. Building a Docker Image For Your App